2KAbhishek/tmux-tilit/DOCS.md

 	set -g @plugin '2kabhishek/tmux-tilit'

-For `tmux` v2.7+, you can customize which layout is used as default for new workspaces.
+For `tmux` v2.7+, you can customize, which layout is used as default for new workspaces.
 To do so, add this to `~/.tmux.conf`:

 	set -g @tilit-default 'main-vertical'